 FAQs About Federal Work-Study

-Who is eligible for this program?
+Who is eligible to receive work-study?

-What type of jobs are available?
+What types of positions are available?

-How much work-study could I receive?
+How much work-study can be earned?

 May I work more than one job?